-Trailer weight rating (TWR) for 2500 and 3500 series trucks is calculated assuming the tow vehicle has only the driver but all required trailering equipment.
+Trailer Weight Rating (TWR) is calculated assuming the tow vehicle has only the driver but all required trailering equipment.
 Weight of additional optional equipment, passengers, and cargo in the tow vehicle must be subtracted from the trailer weight rating.

 For kingpin weight and trailer tongue weight information, see "Weight of the Trailer Tongue" later in this section.